track0x1/formsy-react/README.md

 ## Install

   1. Download from this REPO and use globally (Formsy) or with requirejs
-  2. Install with `npm install formsy-react` and use with browserify etc.
+  2. Install with `npm install formsy-react-es6` and use with browserify etc.

 ## Changes